steelhead99x/mux-mastra-agent/README.md

 - **Creates reports**: Generates spoken summaries of your video analytics
 - **Shows trends**: Creates charts and graphs of your video performance
 - **Remembers conversations**: Keeps track of what you've discussed before
+- **🎤 Voice input**: Speak your questions using the microphone button for hands-free interaction

 ### 🎬 Media Manager Assistant
 - **Uploads videos**: Helps you add videos to your Mux account